-Partner countries for Year 4: Brazil
+Partner countries for Year 5: Senegal

-Description: Through its Community Water Systems project, NSF International is working with the SA2 in Brazil on sensitizing and training key stakeholders on the importance of adoption and application of NSF/ANSI drinking water standards, which nearly all U.S. states require (49 out of 50 states).
+Description: NSF successfully completed work in Year 4 in Brazil and Morocco on Community Water Systems, focusing on sensitizing and training key stakeholders on the importance of adoption and application of NSF/ANSI drinking water standards, which nearly all U.S. states require (49/50).
 These standards work to improve public health by establishing minimum health effects and requirements for chemical contaminants and impurities that are directly imparted to drinking water from products, components and materials used in drinking water systems or chemicals used to treat drinking water.
-NSF International is aiming to engage the in-country regulator and other governmental stakeholders, manufacturers, water providers and user groups to sensitize and train on the value of how established ANSI/CAN standards seek to ensure safe wetted contact and performance for those products used in community water systems.
-The goal is to create a driver for manufacturer compliance to the standards via strengthening of regulation and as a procurement requirement for water providers.
-Product certification will not only advance public health regarding drinking water safety in Brazil, but certification will greatly improve marketability for the manufacturers globally, with an emphasis on North America.

-• Activity #9.3 - Hold trainings to address barriers to trade and awareness of other issues; building on the initial training for NSF/ANSI/CAN Standard 61 held during Q2 2022, and upcoming training for NSF/ANSI/CAN Standard 60 planned for Q3/Q4 2022.
+With those activities now finished NSF International is aiming to engage in Senegal on ECOSTAND 022 and Bottled Water Certification scheme.
+Under the first quarters of Year 5 ANSI and NSF expect to submit a concept note and seek support from the USAID Mission.

-The following Performance Indicators will be applicable in Activity #9:

-PI#3 Number of new international standards activities in which country participates.
+The following Performance Indicators will be applicable under a potential new activity #9: PI#3 Number of new international standards activities in which country participates.
 PI#4 Number of international standards adopted or referenced by partner country.
 PI#5 Countries have an enabling environment for a national quality infrastructure.
 PI#6 Number of private sector participants in regulatory development project activities.

-PI#7 Number of participants in national technical committees.

-PI#8 Number of U.S. industry WTO TBT concerns with partner countries eliminated.

 PI#9 Number of workshop/reserve trade mission participants

+Expected results (in Year 5):

-- Continue to establish working relationships with regulatory and government WASH stakeholders in Brazil, who have been sensitized to the value and importance of NSF's drinking water standards - Continue formation of a baseline list of Brazilian regulators, operators and manufacturers to be trained in program year 4
+- Developed action plan formed by findings of the need's assessment, with input from key stakeholders, which includes areas for improvement, how to handle existing gaps, and ways forward - Established working relationships with regulatory and government WASH stakeholders in Senegal - Formation of a baseline list of Senegal regulators, operators and manufacturers to be trained in program year 5

-MIDDLE EAST NORTH AFRICA
+LATIN AMERICA